Lurker00/DX200-Firmware-Add-on/README.md

 ## How to apply
 The ZIP archive with add-on contains `readme.txt` file with full instruction.
 Please read and follow it.

+## How to revert back to stock
+Add-on survives factory reset.
+I provide a package, similar to add-on, with original firmware parts, that effectively removes all add-on functionality, but it leaves some files on the devices.
+If you really need full cleanup, you have to flash the official firmware and then make factory reset.

 ## Changes made
 1. Google Play Store added.
 2. The process of [device registration](https://www.google.com/android/uncertified/) is much simplified (required to make Google Play Services work on uncertified device).